 Since March 2020, COVID-19 has been all over the news.
 The pandemic has been the source of much reflection and a number of useful projects.
 It is important to draw lessons from this experience for the future.

-Dr. Alexandra De Pokomandy named Scientific Codirector of the SSA-RUISSS McGill team.
-She will co-lead her team with a patient partner whose nomination is imminent.
+Dr. Marie-Thérèse Lussier named Scientific Codirector of the SSA-RUISSS Université de Montréal team.
+She will co-direct her team with Mr. Mathieu Bouchard, patient partner.
 Her team will be composed of territorial antennas bringing together several expertises of the Unit.

 18 videos to help you do participatory research